LionBit76/MagneTicFocuser/README.md

 - 2x M4x10 grub screw for the clutch
 - 4 N54 neodymium magnets 9x5 (4 more for the flange on the telescope)
 - 1x barrel connector socket 5.5x2.1 for 12V DC
-- 4x melt-down nuts M3 5x6 (I have the VORON compatible melt-down nuts)
+- 4x heatset inserts M3 5x6 (I have the VORON compatible heatset inserts)
 - Superglue to stick the magnets in place

 ### Motor settings: